Product Engineering

 • Then selects "Export CSV"

-• That is three steps of friction to achieve one Job-To-Be-Done.
-Every click is a micro-decision.
-Every micro-decision is cognitive load.
-And cognitive load is the silent killer of user experience.
+• That's three steps of friction to accomplish a Job-To-Be-Done.
+Each click is a micro-decision.
+Each micro-decision is a cognitive load.
+And cognitive load is the silent killer of the user experience.

-Anticipatory Design flips this model entirely.
-It uses historical data patterns and real-time signals to predict that intent and execute it automatically.
-We aren't just personalizing content; we are predicting the user's next required action.
+Anticipatory Design flips this model on its head.
+It uses historical data patterns and real-time signals to predict this intention and execute it automatically.
+We don't just personalize content; we predict the next required action for the user.

 A Real-World Example

-If your telemetry data shows that User A logs in every Friday at 4:55 PM and immediately navigates to the same "Weekly Sales Report," why are you making them click for it?
+If your telemetry data shows that User A logs in every Friday at 4:55 PM and immediately navigates to the same "Weekly Sales Report," why make them click for it?

 A predictive interface recognizes the context: